 We offer spares and parts for all commonly driven Cherys in South Africa, including the popular Chery Tiggo 1.6 TXE and Chery Tiggo 2.0 TXE SUVs.

 For help choosing appropriate Chery parts and spares, feel free to contact us.
 Whatever part your Chery needs, you’ll find it at Masterparts.

 Chery Automobile Co., Ltd. – Chery for short – is a state-owned Chinese automaker that manufactures passenger cars, minivans and SUVs.
-It was founded in 1997 and has become China’s tenth-largest automobile manufacturer.
+It was founded in 1997.

 Foreign-designed or imported parts are widely used in Chery vehicles, and the company has joint ventures with Jaguar Land Rover and Qoros.